sfstewman/forthtoy/README.md

     cmake ..
     make

-    # The intepreter will be in Build/Build/
+    # The interpreter will be in Build/Build/
     ./Build/forthtoy

-The intepreter depends only on the C runtime.
+The interpreter depends only on the C runtime.

 ## Quirks and limitations ##